ExplorViz-Archive/EaaS-server/README.md

 $ ./mvnw
 ```

 This will download a supported version of the Maven build tool automatically.
-If you have a local Maven installation that you want to use, replace `./mvnw` with `mvn`.
-(Use **Maven 3.5** or newer)

-During the build, a supported NodeJS version is also downloaded and used to build the frontend.
-You can prevent that and use a locally installed version of NodeJS and npm by adding the parameter `-P system-node`.
-(Use **NodeJS v12.15** or newer)
+If you have a local Maven installation that you want to use, replace `./mvnw` with `mvn` (Use **Maven 3.5** or newer).
+During the build, if not available on your system, a supported NodeJS version is also downloaded and used to build the frontend.

 To create a production build, add `-P production`.
 The runnable jar file is created as `target/explorviz-as-a-service-<version>.jar` and can be run using `java -Dvaadin.productionMode -jar <path-to-jar>`.
 Be aware that you need to have a docker daemon running and the user you are running the jar as must have access to `/var/run/docker.sock`, and you also need to have `docker-compose` in your `PATH`, or else the server won't be able to start.

-(Note: If you need to specify multiple profiles with `-P`, separate them with a comma like this: `-P system-node,production`.)

 ### Development